-While shopping for a new mattress can be frustrating, every mattress owner inevitably reaches the point where it’s clear that it’s time to level up.
+While trying to find the best mattress for you can be frustrating, every mattress owner inevitably reaches the point where it’s clear that it’s time to level up.
 Some people decide to switch out their mattress because they’re interested in a new model or mattress type, and some people seek out a new mattress because their comfort requirements have changed over time, because of factors like age, losing or gaining weight, and/or injuries.
 However, even someone who isn’t particularly interested in other mattresses will need to replace their mattress eventually.

 There are a number of different ways to get rid of a used mattress, from recycling to donation to throwing it away.
 The method that’s right for you depends on a number of different factors, especially the state of the mattress, where you are located, and which facilities are close by offering which types of disposal and donation services.